14 Lifelines to Revive a Fading Marriage in 2 Weeks

 Day #13 - Spice it Up

 There are many reasons that people fall out of love.
-There are many reasons they lose passion for each other and stop having sex.
+There are many reasons they lose passion for each other and stop being intimate.
 One of these reasons is simple—it’s boredom.
 When you and your spouse are making the same moves over and over again, over the course of years, it’s going to get a little ho-hum.
 Before you know it, you’re just “too tired” to have sex…but is it really fatigue?
 Sure, sometimes it is.
 Definitely.
 But other times it’s a lack of motivation…it’s just…meh.
 Unfortunately, when people get bored, they often go looking for a way to feel a rush of excitement and novelty.
 Before that happens, take the initiative and spice up your love life.
-That’s today’s (or rather tonight’s) lifeline—browse the internet for a few new twists and turns you can try in bed, buy some erotica to read together, watch something salty together or try a new erotic aide or something a little kinky.
+That’s today’s (or rather tonight’s) lifeline—browse the internet for a few new twists and turns you can try in bed, read or watch something salty together, or try a new toy.
 Remember: the couple that plays together stays together.

 Day #14 - Change Together